ReactForAll/React-Course/Level_1/2. Introduction to Typescript/README.md

 ## Set Up the Typescript Compiler

 You've already installed `node` to run javascript files.
-Similarlt to run typescript files, you'll need to install the type-script compiler first.
+Similarly to run typescript files, you'll need to install the typescript compiler first.
 You can simply run

 ```
     npm install -g typescript